On the estimation of extreme directional multivariate quantiles: Conclusions

 \section{Conclusions}

-This paper presented an \textit{out-sample} characterization of those DMQ $\mathcal{Q}_{\mathbf{X}}(\alpha,\mathbf{u})$, recently introduced in \cite{torres1st,torres2nd}.
-Necessary conditions to ensure a feasible estimation of the \textit{DMQ} at high levels was also presented and the proposed estimator integrates different asymptotic results from the univariate and the multivariate extreme value theory through a parametrization in polar coordinates in $\mathbb{R}^{d}$.
+The $MEVT$ theory has been extended by the inclusion of the directional framework into it.
+Also, this paper presented an \textit{out-sample} characterization of those DMQ $\mathcal{Q}_{\mathbf{X}}(\alpha,\mathbf{u})$, recently introduced in \cite{torres1st,torres2nd}.
+Necessary conditions to ensure the estimation of the \textit{DMQ} at high levels independently of the chosen direction $\mathbf{u}$ were also presented and the proposed estimator integrates different asymptotic results from the univariate and the multivariate extreme value theory through a parameterization in polar coordinates in $\mathbb{R}^{d}$.

 We introduced an adapted bootstrap-based method to find an optimal solution for the tuning parameter $k$ in this multivariate framework, joint to a non-parametric method to complete the estimation of the \textit{DMQ}.
-Finally, the asymptotic normality of the estimator was derived.
+Finally, asymptotic normality of the estimator was derived.

 Based on the multivariate $t-$distribution, illustrations of the estimation procedure in dimensions 2 and 3 are shown.
 This family of distributions possesses properties such as heavy tails and closure under rotations, which provides a good example for comparing theoretical and estimated solutions.
 Finally, a real case study identifying directional outliers in the filtered losses of a financial portfolio is performed.
 This example suggests that joint local analysis could lead to different conclusions than overall joint behavior.
 This provides a wider vision to the fact that neglecting the joint behavior can lead to an overestimated diversifiability of risks across international markets.